Mr. Deeds: Production

-The producers were looking for a small, "old-fashioned, New England-type" town close to New York, when they serendipitously discovered New Milford, Connecticut, and, upon having lunch there at "The Bistro Cafe", decided the town would be the perfect choice to portray the fictional home-town of Deeds, Mandrake Falls, New Hampshire, and that the cafe was a great location to use as "'Deeds' Pizza" restaurant.
+The producers were looking for a small, "old-fashioned, New England-type" town close to New York, when they serendipitously discovered New Milford, Connecticut, and, upon having lunch there at "The Bistro Cafe", decided the town would be the perfect choice to portray the fictional hometown of Deeds, Mandrake Falls, New Hampshire, and that the cafe was a great location to use as the "Deeds' Pizza" restaurant.
 Some scenes were also shot in Carmel, New York.
 Several sequences were filmed in New York City around Spring 2001.
 Following the September 11, 2001 attacks, images of the World Trade Center towers were digitally removed from several shots of New York City.
 The Blake Media Hotel scenes were shot in Beverly Hills, California.
 The scene where Longfellow Deeds and Chuck Cedar are playing tennis at the tennis court was filmed at Roosevelt Island, New York.

 Release

 Home media

-Mr. Deeds was released on DVD and VHS on October 22, 2002 by Columbia TriStar Home Entertainment.
+Mr. Deeds was released on DVD and VHS on October 22, 2002, by Columbia TriStar Home Entertainment.

 Reception

 Critical response

 Mr. Deeds received mainly negative reviews from critics.
 On Rotten Tomatoes, the film has an approval rating of 22% based on reviews from 153 critics, with an average rating score of 4.20/10.
 Its consensus states: "This update of Capra doesn't hold a candle to the original, and even on its own merits, Mr. Deeds is still indifferently acted and stale."
+Metacritic, which uses a weighted average, assigned the a score of 24 out of 100, based on 33 critics, indicating "generally unfavorable" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

-Mr. Deeds received three Razzie Award nominations including Worst Actor (Adam Sandler), Worst Actress (Winona Ryder) and Worst Remake or Sequel.
+Mr. Deeds received three Razzie Award nominations including Worst Actor (Adam Sandler), Worst Actress (Winona Ryder), and Worst Remake or Sequel.
 However, the film also won a Kids' Choice Award for Favorite Movie Actor (Sandler).

-Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Box office

-Though critically panned, the film was a major financial success.
-Box office: